Onyx-Protocol/Onyx/docs/core/learn-more/authentication.md

 ### Mac, Windows and Docker

-Chain Core Developer Edition is distributed with a flag automatically permitting all requests from localhost without configuring an authorization method.
+For convenience, Chain Core Developer Edition permits all API requests originating from the same host (i.e., localhost) without the need for credentials.

 If you are accessing a Chain Core DE server from an external URL, you can follow the instructions below.
 Otherwise, skip ahead to